 Under each of its three most recent long-term forecast scenarios, the International Energy Agency (the "IEA") projects global primary energy demand to undergo a fundamental shift to cleaner, less greenhouse gas ("GHG") intensive energy.
 By 2030, as illustrated below, based on the IEA's future projections, use of traditional carbon-intensive fuels such as coal is expected to moderate, largely offset by an expected increase in renewable power generation.
-While renewable energy is expected to account for a larger share of total energy demand, natural gas-fired power generation is expected to retain a significant share of demand and backstop intermittent renewable power generation to help moderate costly power price spikes and power failures, while still advancing global GHG reductions.
-Under the IEA's Net Zero Emissions by 2050 case, oil, natural gas, and renewables are expected to account for a combined 76% of total primary energy demand by 20301.
+While renewable energy is expected to account for a larger share of total energy demand, natural gasfired power generation is expected to retain a significant share of demand and backstop intermittent renewable power generation to help moderate costly power price spikes and power failures, while still advancing global GHG reductions.
+Under the IEA's Net Zero Emissions by 2050 case, oil, natural gas, and renewables, which represent Kiwetinohk's scope of business, are expected to generate a combined 76% of total primary energy demand globally by 2030.

-1 International Energy Agency (2022), World Energy Outlook 2022, International Energy Agency.
+&lt;sup>1 International Energy Agency (2023), World Energy Outlook 2023, International Energy Agency.
 Licence: Creative Commons Attribution CC BY-NC-SA 4.0.
-Charts Based on data from International Energy Agency (2022), as modified by Kiwetinohk Energy Corp.
+Charts Based on data from International Energy Agency (2023), as modified by Kiwetinohk Energy Corp.